cashubtc/nuts/tests/29-tests.md

 { "quotes": ["known-1", "not-a-valid-quote-id", "unknown-2", "known-2"] }
 ```

-The mint omits the malformed and unknown quote IDs.
-It returns the known quotes in the same relative order as their IDs in the request.
+The mint returns one entry per requested quote ID, in request order.
+The malformed and unknown quote IDs are returned as `unknown` entries.

 ```json
 [